rs6g10/calling-points/README.md

 1. npm install
 2. npm test
 3. npm start
-Then visit `localhost:3000` in your browser. http://localhost:3000
+4. Then visit `localhost:3000` in your browser. http://localhost:3000

 ---
 ## Testing

 1. npm test

+This assignment has been tested in three mordern browsers viz.
+[Chrome](http://i.imgur.com/FqOVTGP.png), [Firefox](http://i.imgur.com/ReKyCLU.png) and [Microsoft Edge](http://i.imgur.com/zZQYFMl.png).
+Results can be found on clicking in the links

 #UI Developer Technical Exercise